pcrxn/CoDA-tools/README.md

 If the input BAM file is named `input.bam`:

-* `input_idxstats.tsv`: A tab-separated table describing the alignment summary statistics.
+* input_idxstats.tsv: A tab-separated table describing the alignment summary statistics.
 See SAMtools [`idxstats`](https://www.htslib.org/doc/samtools-idxstats.html) for more details.
-* `input_depth.tsv`: A tab-separated table describing read depth for each position in each alignment; positions with no alignments are included as '0'.
+* input_depth.tsv: A tab-separated table describing read depth for each position in each alignment; positions with no alignments are included as '0'.
 See SAMtools [`depth`](http://www.htslib.org/doc/samtools-depth.html) for more details.
-* `input_fold-coverages.tsv`: A tab-separated table with the features in the BAM file as the first column and fold-coverage as the second column.
+* input_fold-coverages.tsv: A tab-separated table with the features in the BAM file as the first column and fold-coverage as the second column.
 Fold-coverage is calculated by calculating the cumulative read depth for each feature and dividing by the length of the reference sequence of that feature.

 ### Example

-To run the script on an input file named `Control_55_S1_sorted.bam` in `bowtie2/`, and to send the output to `results/`:
+To run the script on an input file named Control_55_S1_sorted.bam in `bowtie2/`, and to send the output to `results/`:

 ```bash
 $ ./sorted-bam-to-fold-coverage.sh bowtie2/Control_55_S1_sorted.bam results/
 ```

-The output files will be named `Control_55_S1_sorted_idxstats.tsv`, `Control_55_S1_sorted_depth.tsv`, and `Control_55_S1_sorted_fold-coverages.tsv`.
+The output files will be named Control_55_S1_sorted_idxstats.tsv, Control_55_S1_sorted_depth.tsv`, and Control_55_S1_sorted_fold-coverages.tsv.